akshaydixi/flyte/README.md

 Flyte
 =====

-A simple chrome extension that tries to parse the current web page for information Will become something later on
+A simple chrome extension that tries to parse the current web page for information.

+Will become something later on